r-hub/blog/content/post/2020-05-29-distribute-data/index.md

 ## Data in your package

-Sometimes the data can be *vendored*[^vendor] i.e. live in your package source, and even in your package built and installed versions.
+Sometimes the data can be *vendored*[^vendor] i.e. live in your package source, and even built into and installed with the package.
-An excellent overview of the different cases is provided in the [R packages book by Hadley Wickham and Jenny Bryan](https://r-pkgs.org/data.html); without forgetting the reference "Writing R Extensions" especially useful in cases such as [_"where a dataset or one of its components is of an S4 class"_](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Data-in-packages).
+An excellent overview of the different cases is provided in the [R packages book by Hadley Wickham and Jenny Bryan](https://r-pkgs.org/data.html); without forgetting the reference ["Writing R Extensions"](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Data-in-packages).
 In `usethis`, as explained in the R packages book, there are [helpers for creating package data](https://usethis.r-lib.org/reference/use_data.html).

 ### Data for whom?